-Seeing those first tiny blisters on your little one's hands or feet can send any parent's heart racing—especially when daycare calls saying "it's going around."
-Hand, foot, and mouth disease (HFMD) is a common childhood rite of passage, but understanding its Hand Foot and Mouth Disease: Contagion Timeline empowers you to protect your family without the panic.
+Seeing those telltale red spots on your little one's hands, feet, and mouth can send any parent into a whirlwind of worry—especially when daycare calls saying "it's going around."
+Hand, foot, and mouth disease (HFMD) is super common in young kids, but understanding its contagion timeline helps you protect your family without panic.

-Hand, foot, and mouth disease has an incubation period of 3-7 days, is most contagious during the first week of illness (especially with fever), and can remain transmissible via stool for weeks to months even after symptoms fade.
-Kids can return to school once fever-free and blisters scabbed over, typically 7-10 days total.1 2 3
+Hand, foot, and mouth disease is most contagious during the first week of illness, when fever and symptoms peak, but the virus can shed for weeks—up to 4 weeks from the respiratory tract and 6-12 weeks in stool.
+Kids can return to school once fever-free and blisters scabbed over, per CDC guidelines and pediatric studies.1 2 3

 |---|---|---|---|

-- Handwashing is king: Soap for 20 seconds after diaper changes, bathroom use, or meals.
-Virus survives on surfaces—disinfect toys/doorknobs daily with bleach solution.8 9
+- Handwashing is your superpower: Soap for 20 seconds after diaper changes, bathroom use, or meals.
+Virus loves feces route.2 4 10

 Duckie's Verdict: Caution